openownership/bods-dev-handbook/standard_releases.md

   likely already been merged in the course of normal development, but they may need additional development, examples adding, etc.
 * Review, test and merge those changes into the `master` branch.
-* Depending on the other ongoing work, either call a "freeze" on the master branch, whereafter merging changes that are not going to be part of the release cannot be merged, or create a new release branch from master.
-A release freeze is preferred, to reduce the complexity of incorporating any release fixes back into master, but this can be weighed against the impediment to other development on a case-by-case basis.
+* Call a "freeze" on the master branch.
+This freeze lasts during the translation process and applies to the schema and docs folders in the repository.
+* Create a new branch from `master` for the translation work. e.g.
+  `v0-2-0-translation`
-* Begin translation of the new release (see [translations](/translations)) and fixing of any snags or bugs.
-If `master` is frozen, these changes can be merged into master, if using a release branch, merge them there for incorporation into master after the release.
+* Begin translation of the new release (see [translations](/translations))
+* During translation there may be a need to fix issues that exist on the master branch.
+If they are outside schema and docs they can be developed on a branch taken from `master` and merged back in when completed.
+  If the changes affect schema and/or docs then they may, in turn, affect the translation.
+The process for making these changes is:
+  * First create an issue in Github to track the problem.
+  * Then create a new branch that uses the issue number, eg.
+    `297-concept-translation`.
+  * When the branch is ready to be merged into master, pull the strings from Transifex and push them to the translation branch eg `v0-2-0-translation`.
+  * Now merge the branch (297-concept-translation) into master before pushing the updated docs to Transifex.
+  * Check for any changes in Transifex and use the translation branch (`v0-2-0-translation`) to replace any translations that have been overwritten.
+  * Once the translation is finalised, merge the translation branch into `master`.
-* Once the release is finalised and everything is ready, release the new version on ReadTheDocs, either by making a new release branch, or simply enabling the existing one.
-Remember to update the 'latest' branch pointer, and update other release branches to point to it.
+* Once the release is finalised and everything is ready, create a branch for the new version (eg, v0-2-0) from `master`.
-* If fixes and snagging were done on a release branch, now is the time to merge that branch back into master and fix any conflicts with what's been merged in the meantime.
+* Make the new version live on ReadTheDocs.

 ### A new language to the current release